dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 By composing these two classes, we achieve a perfectly consistent and robust menu system across the entire application.

-#### The Sticky Header/Footer Contract for Scrollable Panels

-To create self-contained UI panels with fixed headers and footers (like the `AppSideMenu`), we use a robust pattern combining Flexbox and Sticky Positioning.

--   **Problem:** You need a panel with a header that always stays visible at the top and a footer that always stays visible at the bottom, while the content in between scrolls independently.
--   **Solution (The Contract):**
-    1. The top-level container of the panel becomes the scroll container (`overflow-y: auto`).
-It must also be a flex column (`display: flex; flex-direction: column`).
-    2. The header and footer elements inside are set to `position: sticky` with `top: 0` and `bottom: 0` respectively.
-They must also have a `z-index` to ensure they render above the scrolling content.
-    3. The main content area does not need any special properties.
-The flexbox layout will cause it to fill the available space naturally.
--   **High-Craft Detail:** To prevent content from abruptly clipping behind a sticky footer, apply a `background-image` gradient to the footer that fades from the panel's background color to transparent.
-This creates a soft edge for the scrollable area.

 #### The Icon Badging Pattern for Visual Status

 To add secondary information or communicate status visually, we use a consistent pattern of icons and semantic colors.